Raigyo/video-library/README.md

 Video Library mobile application displaying movies and their descriptions using API TMDB.

+The navigation bar will let you choose between 3 views:

-You can display a page with a selected movie and its datas and add it to your favourites.
+*Search* view: You can display a page with a selected movie and its datas and add it to your favourites.

-You can see your favourite movie list using navigation bar.

 You can also share your favourite movie with your friend using a specific share button according the OS.

+*Favourite movies* view: You can see your favourite movie list.

+*Latest movies* view: You can see the latest movies available on theatre.

+Extra features:

+- You can add an avatar in the application using your camera or your photo-gallery

+- Works on Android and IOS

+- Data is persistent

 ## How to launch
 (Android only, read the [doc](https://facebook.github.io/react-native/docs/getting-started.html) for IOS/Mac )